TheVantaDev/OS_Simulator/ROADMAP.md

 - App transitions from placeholder to functional
 - Real UI, filesystem integration, persistence

+**Educational Module Addition**

+- New learning modules or simulation tools
+- New terminal commands for OS concepts

 **System & UX Expansion**

 - New desktop workflows